import time

 """

-features: List[tf.Tensor] = []
+features: list[tf.Tensor] = []

-for feature_key in feature_keys:
+for feature_key in feature_iterable:

 tensor = feature_key_to_tf_tensor[feature_key]